jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

           RX bytes:253370999 (241.6 MiB)  TX bytes:8083493 (7.7 MiB)
 ```

-Some estimated colleagues helped me out in the process of checking the source of the problem.
-Thanks to that I learnt some new useful commands, which I write below.
-However, to be perfectly honest it seems to work better without the `wlan0` interface altogether.
+I still have to figure out what was the reason since I just ended up disabling the `wlan0` interface.
+If you want to continue the testing you can use some of the following commands, please let me know the results on the comment section of the blog.

 *iwlist*
 Displays detailed information about wireless interfaces